 Gutters can be a relatively low-cost investment that also delay costly repairs down the road.
-By keeping water flowing off and away from the home, effective gutters prevent water damage, mold infestation, and dry rot.
+By keeping water flowing off and away from the home, an effective gutter system will prevent water damage, mold infestation, and dry rot.
 HRTI offers many gutter types to choose from and will work with you to select that right look for your home.

-Zinc Gutters – Costing slightly less than copper gutters, zinc gutters require professional installation, due to welding of joints and seams.
-Because of cost, zinc gutters are typically installed on historic restorations and high-end residences.
+Zinc Gutter – Costing slightly less than a copper gutter, zinc gutters require professional installation, due to welding of joints and seams.
+Because of cost, a zinc gutter is typically installed on historic restorations and high-end residences.
 They are long-lasting but pricey.
-They do not need to be painted, and as copper will develop their own beautiful patina over time.
+They do not need to be painted, and copper will develop its own beautiful patina over time.

 Types of Gutters

 There are two different types of gutter: K-style and Half-round.
 K-style, while shaped on the outward facing side, are flat on the back and bottom.
 This creates the most space within the gutter cavity for water flow and debris removal.
 The half-round shape is more common on older homes and historic restorations.
 Some gutter materials only come in one shape or the other.
 For example, zinc gutters only come in the half-round style, so you will want to take that into consideration if considering this option.
 You will lose capacity within the gutter itself but will gain longevity and appearance.

 Do you want your gutter to draw attention to itself or blend into the overall appearance of your home?
 Traditional, k-style gutters blend into the overall feel of your home, having the appearance of crown molding.
 They finish a look, without calling attention to the gutter themselves.